Unix Homework

 Rename the screenshot file to be screenshot1.png (or whatever file extension is appropriate -- Mac screenshots and Windows both create PNG files so that's probably correct).

-Create a Tarball
+Create a Zip file

 You're now done.
 This step creates the file you will turn in.